 Associate Professor Ph.D., ”Stefan cel Mare” University of Suceava (ROMANIA)

 Dan Ioan DASCALU is an associate professor at the “Stefan cel Mare” University of Suceava.
 He teaches sociology and social psychology courses in social work and political science study programs.
 He is a part of the Department of Human Disciplines, Social and Political Science.
 He is licensed in sociology at the University of Bucharest, Faculty of History and Philosophy and has received his Ph.D. in psychology at the “Al. I. Cuza” University of Iasi in 2001.
 His research focuses are on totalitarianism, political social psychology and the dimensions of contemporary individualism.
 His publications include the 2002 volume „Totalitarian personality”, the 2007 volume “Consumer behavior”, and the 2006 collective volume “Violence in sports”.

 Title of presentation | Political Militantism in the 2.0 Era

 Researcher, Institute of Sociology, Romanian Academy

-Iulian APOSTU holds a PhD in Sociology (University of Bucharest, 2010) and is the author of several specialized studies about family sociology.
-On a large axis of conjugal diversity, its work examines the image of contemporary couple, focusing on structural transformations, from the classic marriage to the new functional benchmarks of the consensual union.
+Iulian APOSTU holds a Ph.D. in Sociology (University of Bucharest, 2010) and is the author of several specialized studies about family sociology.
+On a large axis of conjugal diversity, its work examines the image of the contemporary couples, focusing on structural transformations, from the classic marriage to the new functional benchmarks of the consensual union.
 Currently, Iulian Apostu is an Associate professor with the Faculty of Sociology and Social Work, University of Bucharest and a Researcher with the Centre for Research on the Social Structure and Processes, University of Bucharest.
-From March, 2016 is researcher at Institute of Sociology, Romanian Academy.
+From March 2016 is a researcher at the Institute of Sociology, Romanian Academy.